reskillamericans/website/content/faq/index.md

 ### What if I don't have a LinkedIn profile?

-If you don't have a LinkedIn profile, you will need to create one in order to enroll in our program.
+If you don’t have a LinkedIn profile, you will need to create one in order to enroll in our program.
 Your profile should include your photo, along with any professional background, skills or education you might have.
-Please note, it doesn't matter what this is: once you start our program, we will work with you to help you enhance your profile as part of our job search support.
-For additional tips on how to build a good LinkedIn profile, please watch our session with Career Coach and LinkedIn Strategist Teddy Burriss <a  href="https://www.youtube.com/watch?v=iubjqvaqZHM" target="_blank">here</a> .
+Please note, it doesn’t matter what this is; once you start our program, we will work with you to help you enhance your profile as part of our job search support.
+For additional tips on how to build a good LinkedIn profile, please watch this video <a  href="https://www.youtube.com/watch?v=iubjqvaqZHM" target="_blank">here</a> .

 ## Program Details